abhishek-anand93/quantummonk/README.md

 Hi, I’m Abhishek Anand.
 I’m currently doing my PhD in theoretical/computational Condensed matter physics.
-Broadly I am working on model Hamiltonians in fractional Quantum Hall system.
+Broadly, I am working on model Hamiltonians in fractional Quantum Hall system.

+My github contains codes related to various computations in physics, most of which were written during my PhD.
+I try to maintain the most recent working version of the codes in my public repos.

 How to reach me : abhishekanand.phy@gmail.com